ganeshkamath89/redfish/README.txt

 I have forked this project from https://github.com/cmccabe/redfish.
 I am modifying it as it seems to be 6~7 years old at this time.

+I have made some changes for it to overcome CMAKE errors.
+Still working on overcoming Make related challenges.